usmanwardag/research_buddy/README.md

 If Yes, then this tool is going to make your life simple!

 Double clicking any text will give you a bubble popup displaying the top 5 citations, youtube links, google scholar links, and github links.
-If you are unsure what an abbreviated word means in the paper, this tool also provides you its meaning from wikipedia and also provides udemy and coursera links.
+You can highlight any term, and this tool will provide you its meaning from wikipedia and also provides udemy and coursera links.
 You get everything in the bubble popup.

 ![Alt Text](https://media.giphy.com/media/YVmL3uMI8IobhU6KD7/giphy.gif)